Duke in New York – Financial Markets & Institutions

 Credit Type: Duke Credit

 Eligibility: 3.4 minimum GPA.
-Open to Duke sophomores and juniors from any major.
+Open to Duke sophomores from any major.
 Must have completed ECON 101, MATH 202 and STAT 111.
 Non-Duke students are not eligible for this program.

 Duke Affiliation: Duke Economics Department